 - Supervise their first interactions closely.

-Recognizing Warning Signs of Aggression
+Recognising Warning Signs of Aggression

 Common Health Problems in the Breed